 - Sbrinz is one of the oldest European cheeses.
 It has an extra-hard texture that is almost like Parmesan cheese.
 It’s great for grating over pasta dishes and also makes a nice appetizer when served along with antipasti.

 - Tête de Moine comes from the Jura mountains.
-The name literally means the “monk’s head” as it was originally produced by monks.
+The name literally means the “monk’s head” as monks were originally producing it.
 The Swiss serve this cheese in an unusual way — they scrape it with a tool called “girolle”.
 This knife-like contraption revolves around the wheel of cheese and scrapes ribbons of the pungent and fruity cheese.

 - Vacherin comes in two types: Mont d’Or and Fribourgeois.
 The first one is a soft creamy brie-like cheese that is made in the Jura region.
 Cheese makers produce it seasonally and sell it in round wooden boxes.
 Fribourgeois is a firmer cheese that tastes a lot like Italian fontina.
 It’s greatly used in fondues.

-So next time you are in Switzerland don’t miss tasting several best Swiss cheese types, and take some home also!
+Wherever you are travelling in Switzerland don’t miss tasting several local Swiss cheeses, and of course take some home also!